Oatcake: Plain Web Typography

 </style>

-Or to change the colours only within certain elements set the variables only on those elements, for example:
+Or to change the colors only within certain elements set the variables only on those elements, for example:

 <style>